FREE SAME DAY EXPRESS SHIPPING ON AU ORDERS OVER $40 (BY 1PM, M-F) 📦

 Periods should usually last between 3 – 5 days but some women do experience them for 7 days.
 This is considered prolonged bleeding and probably means there is something amiss, like polycystic ovarian syndrome or a hormonal imbalance.

-My verdict: Not normal.
+Our verdict: Not normal.
 Get it checked, Moxette.